Q-Minh/nihu/dox/tut_function_spaces.md

 =============================================

 Heterogeneous function spaces are a collection of different element types with different field interpolation shape functions.
-NiHu provides a way (function ::create_function_space) to manually define heterogeneous function spaces in a similar manner as defining a mesh.
+NiHu provides a way (function NiHu::create_function_space) to manually define heterogeneous function spaces in a similar manner as defining a mesh.
 Although this option is rarely needed, we refer to the tutorial \ref tut_custom_element for further information.